squidfunk/mkdocs-material/docs/setup/extensions/python-markdown-extensions.md

 `linenums_style`{ #highlight-linenums-style }

 :   :octicons-milestone-24: Default: `table` – The [Highlight] extension
-    provides three ways to add line numbers, all of which are supported by Material for MkDocs.
-While `table` wraps a code block in a table, `inline` and `pymdownx-inline` render line numbers as part of the line itself:
+    provides three ways to add line numbers, two of which are supported by Material for MkDocs.
+While `table` wraps a code block in a `<table>` element, `pymdownx-inline` renders line numbers as part of the line itself:

     ``` yaml
     markdown_extensions: